steveiliop56/tinyauth/README.md

 ## Getting Started

-You can easily get started with tinyauth by following the guide on the [documentation](https://tinyauth.app/docs/getting-started.html).
-There is also an available [docker compose file](./docker-compose.example.yml) that has traefik, nginx and tinyauth to demonstrate its capabilities.
+You can easily get started with tinyauth by following the guide in the [documentation](https://tinyauth.app/docs/getting-started.html).
+There is also an available [docker compose file](./docker-compose.example.yml) that has traefik, whoami and tinyauth to demonstrate its capabilities.

 ## Documentation

-You can find documentation and guides on all available configuration of tinyauth [here](https://tinyauth.app).
+You can find documentation and guides on all of the available configuration of tinyauth [here](https://tinyauth.app).

 ## Contributing